arnemahl/pockito/README.md

 Looking at the source code of at Store and seeing what properties/values you can expect it to contain is very useful.

 To to document the contents, you can add a `validator` and an `initialState` when creating the store.
+(Note: You can add an initialState without a validator, but not a validator without an initialState.
+We suggest you add both.)

 ```
 import {Listenable, Validators} from 'pockito';